Imogen Lloyd Webber

-Imogen Annie Lloyd Webber (born 31 March 1977) is a British broadcaster, author and marketing & communications executive.
+Imogen Annie Lloyd Webber (born 31 March 1977) is a British broadcaster, author, and marketing and communications executive.
 She is the daughter of composer Andrew Lloyd Webber and his first wife, Sarah Hugill.

 Early life and education

 Lloyd Webber was born at King's College Hospital in London on 31 March 1977.
 She was educated at Queen's College, London and Girton College, Cambridge, where she studied modern political history, specializing in the role of worldwide intelligence agencies and their impact.

 Career

 As a contributor to MSNBC, she was regularly seen on the Fox News Channel and Fox Business Network as a political commentator with a global perspective and a liberal slant on topics ranging from Afghanistan to entertainment.
 She was a frequent guest on the Fox News late-night panel show Red Eye and a panelist, along with Imus' longtime producer Bernard McGuirk, on the Imus in the Morning nationally syndicated radio show.

 She produced Touched...
 For The Very First Time, written by Zoe Lewis, directed by Douglas Rintoul and starring Sadie Frost in 2009 at the Trafalgar Studios in London's West End.

 In January 2018, Lloyd Webber, along with Sierra Boggess, participated in a gala performance for the 30th anniversary of The Phantom of the Opera on Broadway, and publicly interviewed her father for the first time.

-In April 2020, she was promoted to senior vice president of marketing & communications at Concord Theatricals.
+In April 2020, she was promoted to senior vice president of marketing and communications at Concord Theatricals.

 She is a contributor for Broadway.com, People Nows royal correspondent and a senior vice president at Concord.
 She was brought in by ABC News as a contributor initially to cover the 2018 wedding of Prince Harry and Meghan Markle on multiple platforms and shows, including for the full six-hour live broadcast on Good Morning America.
 She hosted Tony Awards specials for Broadway.com/CBS in 2016, 2017 (winning a New York Emmy) and 2018.